 According to Gustafson et al., (2014:570), Alcohol Comprehensive Health Enhancement System Support (ACHESS), is a mobile application that facilitates communication between alcohol use disorder patients and professionals.
 It is an embedded application for smartphones.
 ACHESS offers a platform for patients to communicate, share their tales, and hold discussions.
 It has static and interactive features (Gustafson et al., 2014:572).
 It also provides information, decision-making tools, adherence policies, and support services to alcohol use disorder patients.
 The application looks at assisting patients to develop and maintain motivation for self-respect and connects patients with resources to cope with longing, removal of symptoms, and high-risk situations to avoid deterioration.
-Patients with alcohol use disorder patients and does not help the community or guardians who would want to check on their loved one's progress.
+Patients with alcohol use disorders were the target people for the application.
+This application has bias because it is only used by alcohol use disorder patients and does not help the community or guardians who would want to check on their loved one's progress.
 This is one of its flaws.